-Solenis Canada's expectations and requirements around human rights are defined in our Human Rights Policy, which applies to all Solenis employees and extends expectations to third parties across the value chain.
+Rights Policy, which applies to all Solenis employees and extends expectations to third parties across the value chain.
 The Policy prohibits all forms of forced labor, including indentured labor, bonded labor, military labor, slave labor and any form of human trafficking, in compliance with all relevant national and local laws and applicable collective bargaining agreements.
 We do not employ children or support the use of child labor, and comply with all local laws and regulations as well as International Labour Organization (ILO) conventions on minimum ages of employment and child labor.
+We also have a zero-tolerance policy on discrimination and operate a safe and healthy workplace in compliance with applicable laws, regulations and internal requirements.
 Our Human Rights Policy is aligned with internationally recognized standards including the: